Rutgers logo

 • Consuella Askew, Interim Vice President for University Libraries and University Librarian

-Itzamarie Chévere-Torres, Director, Office for Postdoctoral Advancement
+Itzamarie Chévere-Torres, Director, Office of Postdoctoral Advancement

 Wei Dai, Assistant Professor, SAS; Institute for Quantitative Biomedicine